FenixHongell/UniAssigment-FoodRecipeApp/README.md

 ## Notes
 - To reset the database, delete the `database.db` file and setup step 3 again.
+- A report on the code quality and performance can be found in [report.md](report.md).

 ## Troubleshooting
 - Flask not found: Ensure your virtual environment is activated and `pip install flask` has been run.